vapaee/cards-and-tokens-white-paper/README.md

 With the advent of blockchain technology, new systems are being created to solve some of these problems.
 Now we have alternatives like Stemmit or Synereo, which use cryptocurrencies to reward users who publish high quality content, delegating to the community itself the responsibility of selecting the best jobs and categorizing them in a decentralized and democratic way.

 The Cards & Tokens project aims to innovate over these proposals to give alternatives to these problems, taking full advantage of the features offered by this new technology and proposing a new publication format that we will call *Crypto Trading Card*.
-This new format is not only completely customizable and allows all kinds of multimedia content to be embedded, but it is also an extension of the classic concept of Token (cryptocurrency) implemented as an smart contract on the blockchain.
-In this way, users can make publications as if they were creating a new cryptocurrency with a predetermined supply, allowing them to monetize their work by selling or auctioning copies of their publication.
+This new format is not only completely customizable and allows all kinds of multimedia content to be embedded, but it is also an extension of the classic concept of *token* (crypto currency) implemented as an smart contract on the blockchain.
+In this way, users can make publications as if they were creating a new crypto currency with a predetermined supply, allowing them to monetize their work by selling or auctioning copies of their publication.

-Around this new concept we will create an ecosystem that will provide an entertainment platform for users, and will export gamification and content categorization services to other applications generating the ideal context to enhance the value of the cards, beyond the intrinsic value they have for be an object of collection (due to its content and scarcity).
+Around this new concept we will create an ecosystem that will provide an entertainment platform for users, and will export gamification and content categorization services to other applications generating the ideal context to enhance the value of the cards, beyond the intrinsic value they already have for being an object of collection (due to its content and scarcity).

 # Index